me9hanics/ArtProject/README.md

 There have been multiple networks created by us of painters (based on being at the same places at the same time+nationality, additionally style similarity, or who influenced whom networks).
 We also created a network of styles and movements.

-**REDO PLAN**: As PainterPalette now has more painters, and soon will take more painters from Art500k, the analysis will be re-done and also cleaned, simplified.
+**REDO PLAN**: From 2024.03.02 the analyses will be repeated.
+This is because PainterPalette now has more painters, data and cleaner attributes, taking more painters from Art500k, the analyses shall be re-done too).
+It will be better organized and simplified.

 Some visualizations of the resulting networks: